Stop the outrage regarding "Black Out" performances

 c.
 Same goes for Black Outs.
 I’m not Black, so I won’t pretend to know what their experience would be like watching a play like “Is God Is” or “Slave Play.”
 All I know is a Black Out for shows like that are important to them; therefore, it should be important to all of us.

-Now, with all that said, as I discussed earlier, if a white person REALLY wants to go to a Black Out show, they can, whether in the US or in Canada.
+Now, with all that said, as I discussed earlier, if a white person REALLY wants to go to a Black Out show, they can, whether in the US or abroad.

 I would encourage non-Black people not to go, for the main reason being they would be taking the spot of a Black-identifying person who could directly benefit from the viewing.
-However, if a non-Black person is truly interested in seeing another community’s reaction and feelings to a show targeted to that community, they should go, if they are respectful.
+However, if a non-Black person is truly interested in seeing another community’s reaction and feelings to a show targeted at that community, they should go if they are respectful.

 Frankly, I think the theatres, the playwrights, and the show performers should welcome them too, again, providing that they are respectful.
 Ultimately, we want people from different backgrounds to see how other communities react to shows made for them.
 That’s how they learn, that’s how they grow, and that’s how tolerance for diversity in our society can increase.